 KD: The practice initially operated as separate Banking and Finance, Securities, and Financial Institutions Litigation & Regulation groups but consolidated over the past decade.
 Previously, lawyers advised the same clients from different angles without unified client development efforts.
 About five years ago, the practices merged, significantly enhancing our ability to fully address client needs.
 While collaboration has always been central at Jones Day, bringing all financial markets lawyers together has made teamwork and communication even more seamless, helping us better anticipate client needs and market changes.

 KP: Several years ago, we combined all of the corporate finance subpractices into one group to leverage the experience of all of our lawyers who were focusing on financial markets transactions and issues.
+This was a deliberate move to foster the kind of deep collaboration that defines Jones Day.
 This combination has allowed us to better align ourselves with our clients’ needs, provide seamless and comprehensive client service, communicate about important and developing issues in real time across all of the subpractices, and work more effectively and efficiently to leverage our experience within the firm with each new matter.
 We work on some of the most interesting, cutting-edge and complex financial markets transactions that exist.
 The structure of our financial markets group enables us to share lessons learned and insights quickly and seamlessly across the practice so everyone has the benefit of such information.
+For our lawyers, this means unparalleled opportunities for professional growth.
 Our associates benefit from the combination of the practice because we provide training throughout the year on topics that impact all aspects of the financial markets.
-As a result, our associates receive diversified training and develop a deep understanding of both the macro and micro topics that impact our work and our clients.
+As a result, our associates receive diversified training, develop a deep understanding of both the macro and micro topics that impact our work and our clients, and build careers that are both challenging and incredibly rewarding.

 CA: How does collaboration between the subgroups occur within the financial markets practice?